-It is bad enough that the Angry Left is blaming George Bush for the devastation of Hurricane Katrina.
-But it is really unseemly for the Governor of Louisiana and the Mayor of New Orleans to be blaming the Federal government.
+It is bad enough that the Angry Left is blaming George W. Bush for the devastation of Hurricane Katrina.
+But it is really unseemly for the governor of Louisiana and the mayor of New Orleans to blame the federal government.
 After all, the state and local governments in America are supposed to have the authority and the responsibility to be the first responders to natural disasters in their jurisdictions.

 When I heard Mayor Nagin whining, I thought to myself, this sounds positively French.
 Maybe this lame attitude is part of the French heritage of Louisiana and New Orleans and all that.
 And then I'm chiding myself for tasteless ethnic stereotyping.
 And it occurs to me, I think I can recall a certain famous Frenchman who made essentially the same point.

 So, I go to my shelf and pick up my old friend Alexis de Tocqueville.
 This French aristocrat wrote his famous book, Democracy in America, after his visit to America in 1831, but his descriptions of the contrasting types of American and European attitudes still ring true.
 He believes that the participating in the institutions of local self-government have shaped the American character, and created a type of person unlike any that Europeans have ever seen before.

 He sets up this contrast by starting with a description of the European attitude toward self-government.
 In Chapter 5 of Part I of the first volume, he reminds his (mostly French) readers how they view themselves in relationship to their government: